What is a School Leadership Coach?

 - Understand the theory and practice of organizational and individual change

 - Assess the extent to which the school culture supports planned changes and know how to improve school culture as necessary.

 - Encourage skillful use of data to inform decision-making

 - Share best practices in student assessment

-- Provide supports in the use of data to improve instructional effectiveness
+- Provide support in the use of data to improve instructional effectiveness

 - Promote a culture of distributed accountability